 Inception (which, by the way, picked up quite a few Oscars) was filmed on four continents, but some of the most mind-bending and iconic scenes were shot in Paris.
 The cafe were Leonardo di Caprio and Ellen Page’s characters have a surreal chat is located in the 15th arrondissement, it’s called Da Stuzzi and it sells great paninis.
 Drop by Parc de la Villette too, and marvel at its architectural deconstructivism.

-127 Hours is not a film for the faint of heart, so if your stomach can’t withstand any detailed amputation scenes, you’d better skip the movie and head directly to Southern Utah, where it was filmed.
 The sand dunes and canyons in the southern parts of the state are beautiful, and the Utah Office of Tourism even came up with various 127 itineraries for would-be adventurers.

 The Ozarks, Missouri